sahinyurek/docs/docs/administration/users/add-edit-delete-user.md

     Adding a User window opens.

 1. Enter a Login and Name for the new user.
-1. Choose the Organization for the user and the user profile from the list.
+1. Defines to which organisation(s) the user will belongs to, and the profile he will have in each organisation.
 1. Click the **Confirm user creation** button.

     <img src="../images/add-user-details.png" alt="Add User Details" width="400" height="200"/>